mizu.js

 </div>

-Context is recreated starting from the element itself and the initial root context, meaning that anything in-between is not available.
-This directive should only be used on elements that can be rendered independently to prevent unexpected behavior.
+Context is recreated starting from the initial root context and the element itself, meaning that anything computed in-between is not available.
+To prevent unexpected behavior, it is recommended to only use this on elements that can be rendered independently.

-When used, rendering occur regardless of any detected changes.
-This is useful to update content that cannot be directly observed, but it is advised to use this sparingly to avoid performance issues.
+Target element will be rendered regardless of any detected changes.
+This directive is thus useful to update content that cannot be directly observed, but it is advised to use this sparingly to avoid performance issues.

 Set the interval to null to clear the refresh.